xbmc/repo-plugins/plugin.video.tvvn/README.txt

-This plugin allows you to watch live TV channels or listen to radio stations in Viet Nam or from oversea providers straight from the XBMC interface, eliminates the needs for using browsers and flashplayer, etc.
+This plugin allows you to watch live TV channels or listen to radio stations in Viet Nam or from overseas providers straight from the XBMC interface, thus eliminating the needs for using browsers and flashplayer, etc.

 DISCLAIMER: All live streams are pulled from online providers and in no way represent my views or opinions.
 I also hold no control over the quality of